adriaaula/dada2_guidelines/README.md

-j DADA2 pipeline, adapted for SLURM cluster (specifically ours, MARBITS)
+#DADA2 pipeline, adapted for SLURM cluster (specifically ours, MARBITS)

 This repository contains an organized `DADA2` pipeline that you can clone and work directly on it.